MiguelSombrero/fifteen-puzzle-solver/documentation/hours.md

 ----|-------|------------
 4.11. | 5 | Implementing game logic and first unit tests
 5.11. | 3 | Unit tests to FifteenPuzzle and ManhattanComparator classes
+6.11. | 4 | Unit tests and Javadocs

 ## Week 1